Concrete Goose Makeover: How To Paint Lawn Statues

 You guys have to remember I’m just wingin’ it (no pun intended) because I’ve never painted a garden statue.
 I was definitely going to give the little goose my best though.

-Good thing there was enough original paint on the goose that I could kind of figure out where the paint lines were.
-I used FolkArt Coastal Textured Paint (find here on Amazon) for the body of the goose.
-The paint is for indoor/outdoor projects and was perfect for this outdoor statue.
-Since this little girl spends all her time out in the sun outdoor paint is a must.
+It’s a good thing there was enough original paint on the goose that I could kind of figure out where the paint lines were.
+I used FolkArt Coastal Textured Paint for the body of the goose.

-Paint The Statue
+Paint The Concrete Goose

-The special mix green was just right.
-When I don't have a certain color even when working on a furniture project I will mix colors together until I get the shade I like.
-I tried to get the paint into all the nooks and crannies where the cement had broken off or was cracked.
-A small paint brush worked best for these small hard to get to areas.
+I tried to get the paint into all the nooks and crannies where the cement had broken off or cracked.
+A small paintbrush worked best for these hard-to-reach areas.

 I painted the eyes black with Beyond Paint in Licorice and added the eyelashes with a black Permanent Sharpie.
 Whatever works right?